 Data Storage

-Custom instructions are stored in thepre_check_snapshot object of each trajectory step:
+Custom prompts are stored in thepre_check_snapshot object of each trajectory step: